adamsa6/Task-Me-Anything/journals/yazan_salhani.md

 ## Journal Entry for 8/13/2024

 -   we worked on the third part APIs and started working on the comments for our app

+## Journal Entry for 8/14/2024

+-   implemented deleting comment functionality, removed some of the authorization that was already part of the project.